Migration and Forced Displacement

 [5] Voted In, Standing Out: Public Response to Immigrants’ Political Accession. (with Stephanie Zonszein)

-American Journal of Political Science, 2023, forthcoming. drawing
+American Journal of Political Science, 2023, early view. drawing drawing drawing drawing

 [4] Inclusive Refugee-Hosting in Uganda Improves Local Development and Prevents Public Backlash. (with Yang-Yang Zhou, Shuning Ge)